BlackDice/scent/readme.md

 Note that engine instance is frozen (with `Object.freeze`) thus you cannot do any changes to it.
 This is simply security policy.
 Later you will learn how to actually extend it in very easy way.

+#### Update cycle

+Usually you want your systems to their work in some kind of timed fashion.
+How you actually setup your timing mechanism is entirely up to you.
+Engine only provides `update` method that loops through update handles registered by your systems.

+	engine.update timestamp

+You can pass any arguments you like in there.
+Those will be simply handed over to update handlers.
+How to actually register update handler will be explained later.

 #### Access to nodes

 Engine handles memory map of node types for you.
 All node types you access through the engine are remembered and you can access them from any system.

-	nStructure = engine.node [cBuilding, cFoundation]
+	nStructure = engine.getNode [cBuilding, cFoundation]

 #### Entity management

 Engine keeps the list of all entities for you.
 It also automatically informs created node types about these.
 All you need to do is call method `addEntity`.

+	eCorporateBuilding = engine.addEntity [
 		building = do cBuilding
+		foundation = do cFoundation
+	]
 	building.floors = 10
-	foundation = do cFoundation
 	foundation.material = 'stone'

-	eCorporateBuilding = engine.addEntity [building, foundation]

-If you need to remove entity later, just call its `@@dispose` method.
-It will take care about removing itself from engine too.
+When you call `@@dispose` method of entity instance, it will be removed from engine and relevant nodes as well.

+Keep in mind that entity is not added to nodes right away.
+Such changes are queued up and will be processed at the end of update cycle.
+This is to ensure consistent state of available nodes.

 #### Add the systems

-Simply add any system initializer to engine.
-Note that initializer is not called till the engine is actually started.
+System initializers are added to engine first.
+These are not invoked till the engine is actually started.

 	engine.addSystem sInput